Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites

 \subsection{Sample preparation}

 InMnO$_3$ samples were prepared from a stoichiometric mixture of In$_2$O$_3$ (99.9\%) and Mn$_2$O$_3$ placed in Au capsules and treated at 6 GPa in a belt-type high-pressure apparatus at 1373 K for 30 min (heating rate 110 K/min).
 After heat treatment, the samples were quenched to room temperature, and the pressure was slowly released.
-The resultant samples were black dense pellets.
-The energy balance between the polar $P6_3cm$ and non-polar $P\bar{3}c1$ structures is known to be sensitive to the details of the defect chemistry \cite{Huang_et_al_2013,Huang_et_al:2014,griffinDefectChemistryCrystal2017} and samples with the two phases were obtained by appropriate annealing treatment.
+The resulting samples were black dense pellets.
+The energy balance between the usual polar $P6_3cm$ and an antipolar $P\bar{3}c1$ structure, formed at tilt angles half-way between those of the usual polar structures, is known to be sensitive to the details of the defect chemistry in InMnO$_3$\cite{Huang_et_al_2013,Huang_et_al:2014,griffinDefectChemistryCrystal2017}, and samples with the two phases were obtained by appropriate annealing treatment.
 ErMnO$_3$ samples were prepared using the PbO–PbF$_2$ flux method.
 The starting composition of 6.7g Er$_2$0$_3$, 7.7g MnCO$_3$, 1g B$_2$O$_3$, 7g PbO, 56g PbF$_2$ and 3.3g PbO$_2$ was heated in a 50ml Pt crucible for 15 hours at $\sim$1280$^{\circ}$C then cooled at 1$^{\circ}$C per hour to produce thin platelets around 20mm$^2$ \cite{Wanklyn:1972,Sugie/Iwata/Kohn:2002}